navikt/nada-kafkarator/doc/adr/README.md

 * [8.
 User experience](0008-user-experience.md)

-> Generate this file using the command `adr generate toc -o doc/adr/.outro.md > doc/adr/README.md`
+> Generate this file using the command `poetry run inv update-adr`